olmax99/pyathenastack/README.md

 + Pyenv
 + Pipenv integrated with Pyenv
-+ Python Version 3.7.1
++ Python Version 3.6.9
 + Docker installed [official Docker docs](https://docs.docker.com/)

 ---

-**NOTE:** Currently, Celery will fail on Python 3.7.1 due to conflicting naming of packages using `async`, which is now a keyword in Python.
-Downgrade to `3.6.9`
+**NOTE:** Currently, Celery will fail on Python 3.7 due to conflicting naming of packages using `async`, which is now a keyword in Python.
+Temporarily downgraded to `3.6.9` until solved.

 ## Quickstart